canonical/design.ubuntu.com/scopes/components/index.md

   <div class="eight-col">
   <h2 id="card-summary">Card summary</h2>
   <p>Text can be split into paragraphs.</p>
-  <ul class="list"><li>If the text is up to 5 lines, than the last line of text will be replaced with ‘See More’, where it will show in the preview – which appears once the user has tapped the card.</li><li>Up to 5 lines of text can be placed in the summary component.</li><li>When a card includes a summary text, then the background to the header and summary should be white.</li></ul>
+  <ul class="list"><li>If the text is up to 5 lines, than the last line of text will be replaced with &#8216;See More&#8217;, where it will show in the preview – which appears once the user has tapped the card.</li><li>Up to 5 lines of text can be placed in the summary component.</li><li>When a card includes a summary text, then the background to the header and summary should be white.</li></ul>
 </div>
   <div class="six-col box box-grey">
   <div class="one-col last-col align-centre">